MAINE: MODERATE REGULATIONS

 Days Of Instruction

-The Maine Homeschool Law requires you to teach 175 days/year.
+The Maine Homeschool Law requires homeschool students to study at least 175 days/year.

 (See legal reference #1: 3 (A-4(a-iv))